jcmcconnel/git-demo/gitDemo.md

 This script checks out a copy of the repository into the webserver's directory.

 Updating your website is now just as easy as typing: `git push test-server`, which is nice!

+#### Security Sidebar
-But, security can be another advantage.
+Security can be another advantage.
 For instance, what if you wanted to update your website, but manually copying your changes to the web-server's root directory everytime is just not fun anymore?

+How about this idea?
 What if you simply maintained a down-stream `git` project in the web-server's html root directory?

 This might be tempting too do, because all you would have to do to update your site, would be to login to the server, navigate to the web-server's root directory, and do a `git pull`.

-Can you see how how this could potentially allow an epic-level security breach?
+You might be tempted, but *DO NOT* do this!
+It could potentially result in an epic-level security breach.

+Do you see how?
-Remember, that `.git/config` contains urls and often login credentials for project and development servers!
-And now that information is in a publicly accessible area.
-If you manage any public facing server, look at the access logs sometime.
-Automated attack bots regularly make requests for `.git`, for this very reason.
+Remember, that the `.git` directory contains project history and configuration!
+And `.git/config` likely even contains urls and login credentials for project and development servers!
+Now that information is potentially accessible to anyone who contacts your server.

+If you manage any public facing servers, look at the access logs sometime.
+Automated attack bots regularly make requests for `.git`, and this is why.